jhn322/kometa-config/config/README.md

 # Config

 Feel free removing any unwanted collections/overlays by simply deleting the file path from your config file or by deleting them individually inside each yml file.
-It goes without saying any collection can be tweaked to your liking as long as you follow the PMM parameters & syntax.
+It goes without saying any collection can be tweaked to your liking, though I would refrain from editing anything unless you know what you're doing, PMM is very sensitive.

 ## Collection categories